 Access to HE opened new and exciting doors for me.
 I believed that I couldn’t achieve a degree because I’d been out of education for years but I couldn’t have been more wrong!

-I was a head falconer and am passionate about birds, but my Access course helped me explore the wider conservation industry.
+I was a head falconer and am passionate about birds, but my Access to HE diploma helped me explore the wider conservation industry.
 My degree gave me good research and survey skills, particularly through field study trips to Peru and Costa Rica, and I’m keen to take these further.

 For my Masters I’m working with BirdLife International and Desert Watch to conserve the endangered houbara bustard in the Canary Islands.
 I’m excited to see what the future will bring!